yt-dlp/yt-dlp/README.md

 To use or redistribute the dependencies, you must agree to their respective licensing terms.

-Note that the windows releases are already built with the python interpreter, mutagen and pycryptodome included.
+Note that the windows releases are already built with the python interpreter, mutagen, pycryptodome and websockets included.

 ### COMPILE

 **For Windows**:
-To build the Windows executable, you must have pyinstaller (and optionally mutagen and pycryptodome)
+To build the Windows executable, you must have pyinstaller (and optionally mutagen, pycryptodome, websockets)

-    python3 -m pip install --upgrade pyinstaller mutagen pycryptodome
+    python3 -m pip install --upgrade pyinstaller mutagen pycryptodome websockets

 Once you have all the necessary dependencies installed, just run `py pyinst.py`.
 The executable will be built for the same architecture (32/64 bit) as the python used to build it.